khalidlaaouissi/py-projects/README.md

 # py-projects
-Doing somne Python script , trying to make my dayly tasks more easier with these scripts
+Doing some Python script , trying to make my daily tasks more easier with these scripts